 After the rejection of its claims, in February 2022, the Company exercised its right for appeal.
-The Appeal Court and further on the Supreme Court rejected all the Company s claims.
+The Appeal Court and further on the Supreme Court rejected all the Company's claims.

-Cadogan has fully impaired the Bitlyanska license.
+The Company fully impaired the Bitlyanska license in 2022.